 The OB/GYN Center has been serving women in the Greenville community for 40 years.
-The practice is operated at a single site and provides prenatal care for more than 2,800 pregnant women annually, which makes it the single largest provider of prenatal care in South Carolina.
-The Center also offers primary care gynecology services to women.
+The practice is operated at a single site and provides prenatal care for more than 2,800 pregnant women each year.
+The center also offers primary care gynecology services to women.

-Prenatal care for low-risk women is provided by five nurse practitioners and two certified nurse-midwives.
-High-risk patients are seen by resident physicians under the supervision of maternal-fetal medicine attending faculty.
-The Center has facilities on-site for laboratory testing, antenatal testing with non-stress test and limited ultrasound studies.
-Women requiring diagnostic prenatal ultrasound services are referred to the Maternal-Fetal Medicine practice.
-There is a full-time clinical nutrition specialist who provides diabetic education to our large population of patients with gestational diabetes.
+Prenatal care for low-risk women is provided by five nurse practitioners and two certified nurse midwives.
+High-risk patients are seen by resident physicians under the supervision of maternal-fetal medicine doctors.
+The center has facilities on-site for lab testing and limited ultrasound studies.
+Women who need diagnostic prenatal ultrasound services are referred to the Maternal-Fetal Medicine practice.
+A full-time clinical nutrition specialist provides diabetic education to patients with gestational diabetes.
 Telephone triage is available to patients 24 hours a day.

-In addition to the prenatal care services, enrollment counselors for both South Carolina Medicaid and the WIC Program (Special Supplemental Nutrition Program for Women, Infants, and Children) are available on-site.
-Case management services are provided by three social workers, one of whom has a special interest in pregnant teenagers.
-There are also two full-time Spanish translators.
+In addition to prenatal care services, enrollment counselors for both South Carolina Medicaid and the WIC Program (Special Supplemental Nutrition Program for Women, Infants, and Children) are available on-site.
+Case management services are provided by three social workers, one of whom specializes in working with pregnant teens.
+There also are two full-time Spanish translators.

-Greenville Health System is proud to be part of the initiative to reduce the number of low birth weight and preterm infants born in our state.
+Prisma Health is proud to be part of the initiative to reduce the number of low birthweight and preterm infants born in our state.
 Click here to learn more about this pledge and to see other SC hospitals who have joined us in this stance.

-Nurse-Family Partnership helps transform the lives of vulnerable first-time moms and their babies.
-Through ongoing home visits from registered nurses, low-income, first-time moms receive the care and support they need to have a healthy pregnancy, provide responsible and competent care for their children, and become more economically self-sufficient.
-From pregnancy until the child turns two years old, Nurse-Family Partnership Nurse Home Visitors form a much-needed, trusting relationship with the first-time moms, instilling confidence and empowering them to achieve a better life for their children – and themselves.
+Nurse-Family Partnership helps transform the lives of first-time moms and their babies living in underserved communities.
+The program involves ongoing home visits from registered nurses.
+This helps low-income first-time moms receive the care and support they need to have a healthy pregnancy, provide responsible care for their children, and become more self-sufficient.
+From pregnancy until the child turns 2, these nurses form a valuable, trusting relationship with moms, instilling confidence and empowering them to achieve a better life for themselves and their children.

 An evidence-based community health program, Nurse-Family Partnership’s outcomes include long-term family improvements in health, education, and economic self-sufficiency.
 By helping to break the cycle of poverty, we play an important role in helping to improve the lives of society’s most vulnerable members, build stronger communities, and leave a positive impact on this and future generations.
 Click here to learn more about the national organization of Nurse-Family Partnership and how you can make a difference.